-Theorem \ref{LWC:LWC} follows from a more general almost sure version of this statement proved in Proposition \ref{LWCpf:LWC} under weaker assumptions that only require Assumption \ref{mod:assu2}, a consistent spatial localization condition introduced in Section \ref{subs-pfwp} and a weaker finite convergence condition, Assumption \ref{LWCpf:finconv}, in place of Assumption \ref{mod:cont}, which is useful for several applications.
+Theorem \ref{LWC:LWC} follows from a more general almost sure version of this statement proved in Proposition \ref{LWCpf:LWC} under weaker assumptions that only require Assumption \ref{mod:assu2}, a consistent spatial localization condition introduced in Section \ref{subs-pfwp}, and a weaker finite convergence condition, Assumption \ref{LWCpf:finconv}, in place of Assumption \ref{mod:cont}.
+The weaker Assumption \ref{LWCpf:finconv} is useful for some applications.